popey/popey.com-blog/content/post/2021/01/null.md

 ![Thinkpad](/blog/images/2020-12-25/external-keyboard.jpg)

 I discovered that when holding down the mute button, it would auto-repeat.
 That's fair enough, but there was an indicator in the top right of the screen, showing the state of mutedness or not.
 Unfortunately after holding down mute for a second or two, the LED and the indicator would eventually get out of sync.
 The LED would suggest you're muted, but the indicator would show the opposite.
-This could be embarrassing!
+This could be embarrassing if you're on a call and think you're muted!

 ### PrtScScScScSc

 When you press the PrtSc (Print Screen) key with most operating systems (not you: MacOS), this triggers a capture of what's on the screen in some way.
-In Ubuntu there is a shutter effect, a flash of the screen, fade to black, and a sound effect to show this had been done.
+In Ubuntu there is a shutter effect, a flash of the screen, fade to black, and a camera sound to show this had been done.
 There's a little delay while the screenshot is taken, and the fade effect occurs between the keypress and the desktop coming back to being usable.

 I discovered the PrtSc key also repeated.
 This was a little more of a problem, because once the auto-repeat started, the repeated flashing and fade effect would max out the CPU, making subsequent screenshots take a very long time.
 It felt like the computer had locked up or entered a very bad state, as the screen was black and the CPU became busy, which typically caused the fan to spin up.